pusher/websockets-from-scratch-tutorial/README.md

 socket.send("hello");
 ```

 \- we should hope to see `"hello"` in our terminal window.

->>> ^ Worth stating/clarifying that if you try this now you'll get an error?
+Of course if you try this out now you'll get an error.

 So let's create `WebsocketConnection#listen` method.
 In it we will open a new thread that constantly listens to incoming messages on the connection's socket.